 The earliest example I could find of this phrase in print is from the newspaper Indiana Daily Times, printed in 1921.
 To give some context for the following quote, under the subheading “Women Are More Careful Than Men in Driving Car,” opinions were given about the differences between men and women drivers.
 When one law enforcer was asked about women drivers, the newspaper reads:

 “He threw up his hands and backed away.
 ‘They drive me nuts,’ he groaned.”

-Here are examples of this idiom used in sentences:
+Here are examples of this idiom in sentences:

-Most of the time, these quotes will come from books, poems, or newspapers.
+Note: The exact origin of many common phrases and sayings are unknown.
+That is, sometimes it is impossible to figure out who coined a certain phrase or how it became an idiom in the first place.
+Still though, the oldest quote of the expression being used should be listed on the page.
 These quotes indicate how far back in time an expression goes.
-So, for instance, if a certain expression was written in a book from 1645 and it’s quoted, then the saying is at least that old.
+So, for instance, if an expression was written in a book from 1645 and it’s quoted on here, then that means the saying is at least that old.